 2. Be yourself at all times

-Being yourself will help you perform better and will show a degree of confidence, something that interviewer(s) enjoy seeing in candidates.
-It is important to remember that face to face interviews are for law firms to get to know you as a person, what makes you different and if you will be a good fit for the firm.
+Being yourself will help you perform better and will show a degree of confidence, something that law firms enjoy seeing in candidates.
+It is important to remember that training contract interviews are for law firms to get to know you as a person, what makes you different and if you will be a good fit for the firm.

 3. Prepare well